-Clinical Assistant Professor, Undergraduate Program Coordinator, Department of Audiology, Speech-Language Pathology and Deaf Studies
+Clinical Assistant Professor, Department of Speech-Language Pathology and Audiology

 When Towson University was looking to expand its hearing and audiology services at its Institute for Well Being, Elise Smith was the perfect choice with her combination of clinical and teaching experience.

 “The opportunity to teach and remain clinically active is unique, and I am glad to join faculty members who are clinically active in the state’s and the region’s audiology community,” says Smith.
 “My background in vestibular assessment and rehabilitation in hospitals and private practice settings can help open doors for Towson University’s program.”